Codivores/blog-tech/clqdupnf4000008ky9jbtax1x.md

 ## Let's take a look on the frontend side

-A Twill Block is a Laravel Eloquent Model and therefore contains a lot of information (attributes, relations, ...) that are not necessary.
+A Twill Block component is a Laravel Eloquent Model and therefore contains a lot of information (attributes, relations, ...) that are not necessary.

 Here is what it looks like if we inject the block as is:

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1703069583342/3205f11b-7f9f-46d5-886c-a28a82fc7472.png align="center")

-### Enhance our Module Models to prepare the Blocs data let's create a Base Model with some methods
+### Let's create a Base Model with some methods to prepare the Blocks data

 We will create a Model that extends Twill's Model in which we will add a method to prepare Block data.

-> For now, we will just handle the blocks, but this class will also allow us to manage Model medias, files, slug, and medias, browsers, ... in blocks
+> For now, we will just handle the blocks, but this class will also allow us to manage Model medias, files, slug, and also medias, browsers, ... in blocks

 ```php
 <?php